 CLEAR CREEK NATURAL HERITAGE CENTER

-Free hands-on workshops are offered by knowledgeable staff and community experts at Clear Creek Natural Heritage Center.
+Looking for a fun family activity?
+Clear Creek has created a custom bingo card and bird checklist that can turn your hike in to a scavenger hunt!
+You can also download and print this Clear Creek Natural Heritage Center coloring book for a fun and engaging way to discuss any wildlife you encountered on the trails.
+Clear Creek also offers free hands-on workshops by knowledgeable staff and community experts.
 Topics have included organic gardening, rainwater harvesting, composting, and vermiculture.
 All workshops are free to attend; however, due to limited space, registration is sometimes required.
-Workshops are usually hosted once a month on a Saturday morning.
+Workshops are usually hosted once a month on Saturday mornings.